 Employees required to perform work on regularly scheduled holidays may be granted compensatory time off or be paid at their hourly rate for hours actually worked in addition to any holiday pay to which they are entitled.
 If a holiday falls on a regularly scheduled off-duty day for shift personnel, the employee shall receive the hours for paid holiday leave.
 Departments with employees working a shift schedule may elect to compensate those employees for working on the true holiday rather than the designated holiday.
 Holiday pay will be calculated according to the formula in Section 16 of this article.
-This means employees working a 40-hour week are compensated for an 8-hour holiday; employees working a 42.75-hour week are compensated with an 8.55-hour holiday.
+This means employees working a 40-hour week are compensated for an 8-hour holiday; employees working a 42.75-hour week are compensated with an 8.55-hour holiday, and employees working a 56-hour week are compensated with 11.2-hour holiday.